cf-convention/cf-conventions/CONTRIBUTING.md

 As the Conventions are published once a year, this means that the de facto "feature freeze" for a given version of the CF Conventions is three weeks before that year's annual meeting.

 Issues should attempt to follow the guidelines in the issue template as much as possible.
-All new pull requests should be submitted to the master branch of this repository.
+All new pull requests should be submitted to the main branch of this repository.
 It is recommended that pull requests are created on a branch of a personal fork of this repository.
 Use of other branches is at the discretion of the repository administrators.